Fibonacci word

-A Fibonacci word is a specific sequence of binary digits (or symbols from any two-letter alphabet).
+In mathematics, more specifically in combinatorics on words, a Fibonacci word is a specific sequence of binary digits (or symbols from any two-letter alphabet).
 The Fibonacci word is formed by repeated concatenation in the same way that the Fibonacci numbers are formed by repeated addition.

 It is a paradigmatic example of a Sturmian word and specifically, a morphic word.

 The name "Fibonacci word" has also been used to refer to the members of a formal language L consisting of strings of zeros and ones with no two repeated ones.
 Any prefix of the specific Fibonacci word belongs to L, but so do many other strings.
 L has a Fibonacci number of members of each possible length.

 Definition

 Let $S_0$ be "0" and $S_1$ be "01".
 Now $S_n = S_{n-1}S_{n-2}$ (the concatenation of the previous sequence and the one before that).

 The infinite Fibonacci word is the limit $S_{\infty}$, that is, the (unique) infinite sequence that contains each $S_n$, for finite $n$, as a prefix.

 Enumerating items from the above definition produces: